awesome-pro/neon-website/content/docs/guides/wundergraph.md

    // Add your neon datasource
    const neon = introspect.postgresql({
      apiNamespace: 'neon',
-     //Your database URL can be found in the Neon Console
+     //Your database URL can be found in the Unique Console
      databaseURL: new EnvironmentVariable('NEON_DATABASE_URL'),
    });